Evaluation of LightNight – Liverpool’s annual late-night arts festival

-The ICC is delighted to have been commissioned by Open Culture to evaluate LightNight, Liverpool’s annual late night arts festival, which returns to the city on Friday 19th May 2017.
-The research will be led by Kerry Wilson (Head of Research) with Stephen Crone (Research Assistant) and Gayle Whelan (Research Fellow).
+The ICC is delighted to be the official research partner of Open Culture in relation to the evaluation of LightNight, Liverpool’s annual late night arts festival, which returns to the city on Friday 18th May 2018.
+We have been providing evaluation support for the festival since 2014, led by ICC researcher Stephen Crone, with the support of Kerry Wilson (Head of Research).

-- A formative [qualitative] evaluation of the planning and cultural programming process, including engagement of event sponsors, delivery partners, artistic commissions, volunteers and subsequent development of the LightNight 2017 professional network;
+- Formative [qualitative] evaluation of the planning and cultural programming process, including engagement of event sponsors, delivery partners, artistic commissions, volunteers and subsequent development of the LightNight professional network;

-- Assessment of the cost benefit of LightNight as an annual arts festival for Open Culture, collaborating organisations and the Liverpool City Region’s creative and social economies.
+- Assessment of the cost benefit of LightNight as an annual arts festival for Open Culture, collaborating organisations (e.g. arts venues) and the Liverpool City Region’s creative and social economies using contingent valuation techniques.